jamessoni/MSc_Thesis/README.md

 * PredGAN_Enhanced.ipynb
 * DA-PredGAN_Enhanced.ipynb

+The predictive model notebooks exist as *PredGAN_Enhanced.ipynb* and *DA-PredGAN_Enhanced.ipynb*, however the other notebooks are vital for to produce the saved variables (e.g. .pkl file of POD coefficients etc.) necessary for the models to run.

+Additionally, *Results.ipynb* notebook exists within the repository, highlighting some of the most important plots produced and those found within the report.

+The repository further includes a *license.txt*, *requirements.txt*.

 ### Getting started / Pre-requisites
 ----------------------------------
 Installation
 Clone or download the [Research Project Repository](https://github.com/acse-2020/acse2020-acse9-finalreport-acse-jsi18.git) to your local machine

+Requires having vtktools.py and tools_io.py within the local repository, from the open-source [Fluidity](https://github.com/FluidityProject/fluidity) Computation Fluid Dynamics software package.

 To execute the .ipynb scripts:
 Open the scripts in a jupyter notebook instance and click: